-The information in this section covers configuring Enterprise Server to connect to a mainframe.
+The information in this section covers configuring the mainframe access functionality.

 Configuring the Environment

 To configure the mainframe to PC environment, you need to set up the mainframe node or nodes that the PC environment will connect to and use.